July 30, 2019

-Because Defined Benefit Plans are formula-driven, benefits are defined up-front.
+Because Defined Benefit Plans are formula-driven, benefits are defined upfront.
 To pay for these benefits, employers are generally required to fund expected benefits each year.
-These annual contributions vary each year depending on prior contributions, asset performance and the benefits that have been earned to date.
+These annual contributions vary each year depending on prior contributions, asset performance, and the benefits that have been earned to date.
 The required contribution is calculated each year by the Plan’s Defined Benefit Actuary.

 On the other hand, Defined Contribution Plans, such as 401(k) Plans, provide benefits based on the balance of each individual.
 These balances are comprised of invested contributions.
 Contributions may be employee and/or employer contributions.
 The final retirement benefit will depend on the amount and timing of contributions and the corresponding asset returns.
 Unlike a Defined Benefit Plan, no predefined benefit is guaranteed.

 Because retirement benefits are predefined, those closer to retirement require higher contributions.
-This is because for a given level of benefits, a shorter retirement horizon requires more rapid funding.
+This is because, for a given level of benefits, a shorter retirement horizon requires more rapid funding.

-For business owners who are 35 or older, defining a large retirement benefits allows significantly higher deductible contributions than other retirement plans.
+For business owners who are 35 or older, defining a large retirement benefit allows significantly higher deductible contributions than other retirement plans.
 Often as high as $100k to $250k per person!
 By contrast, Defined Contribution Plans limit annual contributions to a fixed dollar amount.

 Defined Benefit Plans are “sponsored” by the employer.
-This means that the employer is responsible for the administration, compliance, funding and investing related to the Plan.
+This means that the employer is responsible for the administration, compliance, funding, and investing related to the Plan.
 Although some of these functions can be outsourced to other providers, the employer is still a fiduciary to the Plan.

 Traditional Defined Benefit Plan formulas are often defined as monthly annuities payable for life (10% of monthly pay times years of service).
 However, with Traditional Plans, small business plans generally provide a single sum distribution in lieu of the annuity option.
 In nearly all cases, the single sum, rather than the annuity option, is chosen.